Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Theoretical Model

-where we used the value of $\left\langle \Gamma_{\rm weak} \right\rangle=2.5\,G^2_{\rm F} T^5$ \cite{Dolgov:2000pj}.
-Note that we assume that the sterile neutrino is in equilibrium state at the initial time.
-So the initial condition in \,\eqn{eq8} is $Y_{\rm i}=Y_{\rm EQ}$.
 In addition, in \eqn{eq8}, we neglect the effect of an extra-dimension on the cosmic expansion rate.
 As shown in Sec.\,\ref{sec2a}, observations of light element abundances strongly constrain the value of $\mathcal{E}/a_{\rm i}^4$.
 The cosmic expansion rate in the early epoch until the sterile neutrino decoupling is, therefore, not allowed to deviate significantly from that in the standard model.
+The rate equation is then not affected significantly.